jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 staring over cups of tea,
 their faces erugate, smiling,

-but with conspue coloring her eyes
+but with contempt coloring her eyes
 as they meet at their parents' suggestion
 to end their lives of loneliness.